svakulenk0/KBQA/README.md

 ```

 3. Download DBPedia 2016-04 English HDT file and its index from http://www.rdfhdt.org/datasets/
+4. Follow instructions in https://github.com/svakulenk0/hdt_tutorial to extract the list of entities (dbpedia201604_terms.txt) and predicates
-4. Index entities and predicates into ElasticSearch
+5. Index entities and predicates into ElasticSearch
-5. Download LC-QuAD dataset from http://lc-quad.sda.tech
+6. Download LC-QuAD dataset from http://lc-quad.sda.tech
-6. Import LC-QuAD dataset into MongoDB
+7. Import LC-QuAD dataset into MongoDB

 ```
 sudo service mongod start